-- 7.13 The SCDC Recreation Open Space Study 2013 assessed open space in villages against population, and found a significant shortfall in formal play space, in contrast to informal provision.
+7.13 The SCDC Recreation Open Space Study 2013 assessed open space in villages against population, and found a significant shortfall in formal play space, in contrast to informal provision.
 For Foxton, a small shortfall was identified.
 With the population increasing since 2013, including the number of families, this shortfall will now be larger.
-The parish council is looking to improve the existing facilities on the Recreation Ground. - 7.14 The 2010/11 Cambridgeshire Accessible Natural Greenspace Standards report by Natural England identifies significant deficits in all categories of accessible natural green spaces in South Cambridgeshire.
+The parish council is looking to improve the existing facilities on the Recreation Ground.

+7.14 The 2010/11 Cambridgeshire Accessible Natural Greenspace Standards report by Natural England identifies significant deficits in all categories of accessible natural green spaces in South Cambridgeshire.
 Foxton parish lacks both smaller sites of accessible natural green space (<2 and 2-20 hectares), as well as larger sites (>100 and >500 hectares).
-The evidence from this report and guidance from Natural England's publication Nature Nearby encourages local authorities and other organisations to improve the quantity, location and quality of natural green spaces as part of a wider green infrastructure network. - 7.15 The 2011 Cambridgeshire Green Infrastructure Strategy recommends several improvements that could help address Foxton's deficits (LCA Appendix 4).
+The evidence from this report and guidance from Natural England's publication Nature Nearby encourages local authorities and other organisations to improve the quantity, location and quality of natural green spaces as part of a wider green infrastructure network.

+7.15 The 2011 Cambridgeshire Green Infrastructure Strategy recommends several improvements that could help address Foxton's deficits (LCA Appendix 4).
 The LCA found that open green spaces of varying scales and naturalness are all important landscape features within the village, and opportunities should be taken to enhance and expand them.
 The 2019 Natural Cambridgeshire vision 'Doubling Nature', of which SCDC is a partner, has a key aim of putting nature at the heart of the local growth agenda.
-It gives examples such as securing access to high-quality natural green spaces within 300m of everyone's home and the benefits of blue and green infrastructure, including health and wellbeing. - 7.16 The allotments to the west of Illingworth Way and south of the Recreation Ground are protected under Local Plan Policy SC/7 Protection of Existing Recreation Areas, Allotments and Community Orchards.
+It gives examples such as securing access to high-quality natural green spaces within 300m of everyone's home and the benefits of blue and green infrastructure, including health and wellbeing.

+7.16 The allotments to the west of Illingworth Way and south of the Recreation Ground are protected under Local Plan Policy SC/7 Protection of Existing Recreation Areas, Allotments and Community Orchards.
 Historic maps of Foxton show there were a number of orchards, and the aspiration for a new community orchard was mentioned numerous times during the 2017 and 2018 community consultations.
 The Policies map (Figure 30B) allocates a small site for biodiversity enhancement and potential community orchard.
 The site lies adjacent to the Dovecot Meadow Local Green Space and is a small unmanaged corner of the school playing fields.
-Discussions have taken place with the landowner Cambridgeshire County Council and the school, and there is agreement in principle to biodiversity enhancement of this area.
-Detailed discussions on the design, implementation and management licence with the parish council have not yet taken place.
-Other potential sites for a community orchard identified in the LCA have been discussed and discounted. - 7.17 In addition to the small community orchard/biodiversity area, as shown on Figure 30B, there is a much more ambitious aspiration for a new ecologically enhanced chalk grassland area between Foxton Woods and the village (see paragraph 5.48).
+Discussions have taken place with the landowner Cambridgeshire County Council and the school, after the plan was submitted to SCDC, agreement was reached with the school to enhance the biodiversity of this site through tree planting by the children.
+Other potential sites for a community orchard identified in the LCA have been discussed and discounted.

+7.17 In addition to the small biodiversity area being planted with native trees by school pupils in winter 2021/22, as shown on Figures 24A and 30B, there is a much more ambitious aspiration for a new ecologically enhanced chalk grassland area between Foxton Woods and the village (see paragraph 5.48).
 Delivery of this potential new site will have to be done outside of the NP and through close liaison with the landowners and other bodies.
 Due to sensitivities regarding the tenancy, approaches have been deferred.
-The purpose of Policy FOX/14 is to safeguard the land in cooperation with the landowners until a change of use for these sites is considered, and discourage development that would undermine the ability of the community to bring forward these open space aspirations.
+The community aspiration, as set out in chapter 13, is to safeguard the land in cooperation with the landowners until a change of use for these sites is considered, and discourage development that would undermine the ability of the community to bring forward these open space aspirations.

+Figure 24A: Existing open spaces and recreational facilities